John Norris (soldier): Early military career

 When his father was recalled from France in January 1571, Norreys stayed behind and developed a friendship with the new ambassador, Francis Walsingham.
 In 1571, Norreys served as a volunteer under Admiral Coligny, fighting on the Huguenot side during the French Wars of Religion.

-Two years later, Norreys served as a captain under Sir Walter Devereux, recently created first Earl of Essex, who was attempting to establish a plantation in the Irish province of Ulster.
-He supported his elder brother William, who was in command of a troop of a hundred horse which had been recruited by their father, then serving as Lord Lieutenant of Berkshire.
+Two years later, Norreys served as a captain under Sir Walter Devereux, recently created first Earl of Essex, who was attempting to establish a plantation in the Irish province of Ulster as part of the Enterprise of Ulster, from a base at Belfast.
+He supported his elder brother William, Essex's chief lieutenant, who was in command of a troop of a hundred horse which had been recruited by their father, then serving as Lord Lieutenant of Berkshire.
+William was the first of Essex's commanders to be ambushed by Irish forces and when his horse was killed under him, near Massereene, east of Lough Neagh, John saved his brother from being slain.
+The Earl praised their actions in a letter to the queen.

-While here Norreys took part in the massacre of Sir Brian O'Neill's followers.
-Essex invited O'Neill and his household to a banquet in Belfast in October 1574.
-O'Neill reciprocated and held a feast which lasted for three days, but on the third day, Norreys and his men slaughtered over 200 of O'Neill's unarmed followers.
+While in Ulster Norreys took part in the arrest of Sir Brian McPhelim O'Neill, Chief of the Name of Clan O'Neill and Lord of Lower Clandeboye, and what has become known as the Clandeboye massacre.
+Lord Essex hosted The O'Neill and his clansmen at a banquet held at Belfast in October 1574.
+The O'Neill reciprocated by hosting Essex and his followers at a feast of his own, which lasted for three days; but on the third day, Norreys and his men slaughtered over 200 of O'Neill's unarmed clansmen.
 Essex took Sir Brian, his wife and others to Dublin where they were later executed.

-When Essex entered Antrim to attack Sorley Boy MacDonnell, it was to Rathlin Island that Sorley Boy and the other Scots sent their wives and children, their aged and sick, for safety.
-Lord Essex, knowing that the refugees were still on the island, sent orders to Norreys, who was in command at Carrickfergus, to take a company of soldiers with him, cross over to Rathlin, and kill what he could find.
-Norreys had brought cannon with him, so that the weak defences were speedily destroyed, and after a fierce assault, in which several of the garrison were killed.
-The Scots were obliged to yield at discretion and all were killed, except the chief and his family, who were reserved for ransom.
+When Lord Essex entered County Antrim, it was to Rathlin Island that the Scots Highlanders of Clan MacDonald of Dunnyveg led by Somhairle Buidhe MacDonnell sent their wives and children, their aged and sick, for safety.
+Lord Essex, knowing that the Scots refugees were still on the island, sent orders to Norreys, who was in command at Carrickfergus, to take a company of soldiers with him, cross over to Rathlin Island, and kill everyone he could find.
+Norreys had brought cannon with him, so that the weak defences were speedily destroyed after a fierce assault in which several of the garrison were killed.
+The Scots were obliged to surrender with no quarter and all fell victim to the Rathlin Island Massacre, except the chief and his family, who were reserved for ransom.
 The death toll was two hundred.
-Then it was discovered that several hundred more, chiefly women and children, were hidden in the caves about the shore: they too were attacked and all massacred.
+Then it was discovered that several hundred more, chiefly women and children, had been hidden in the caves about the shore, all of them were massacred, too.